Goal

 To design in this zone it is useful to recall the sound at a distance equation:

-We desire to talk about the time delay between the direct sound and the reflected sound.
-We therefore need to know the difference in distance between the two paths:
+In order to talk about the time delay between the direct sound and the reflected sound we need to know the difference in distance between the two paths:

 Knowing the difference in distance directly we can compute the time delay that goes with this difference: